AdaCore/spark2014/docs/guidance/main.rst

 parameters are passed (by copy or by reference) and on the order in which the by-copy parameters, if any, are copied back.
-Since these are not specified by the Ada language, it may introduce either compiler or platform dependences in the behavior of the program.
+Since these are not specified by the Ada language, it may introduce either compiler or platform dependencies in the behavior of the program.

 In some situations GNATprove's analysis is not precise enough and the tool issues an unproved check message even when there is no